This is the crux of the new independent inquiry set up by the RCGP into patient- centred care in the 21st century.

-Over the next few weeks, a panel of 12 experts - chaired by former NHS Confederation chief executive Mike Farrar - will explore how to find cost-effective solutions to the medical, social and financial challenges posed by rising levels of multimorbidity.
+Over the next few weeks, a panel of 12 experts - chaired by former NHS Confederation Chief Executive Mike Farrar - will explore how to find cost effective solutions to the medical, social and financial challenges posed by rising levels of multi-morbidity within society.

 Three seminars will be held during July and August, involving patients and health professionals from across the NHS.
 We hope to release the initial findings in September.